new roles welcomed by prime minister

-BT keen to recruit in locations within the M25 area
+BT keen to recruit in locations such as York, Leeds, Bridlington and North Yorkshire

-BT today announced plans to create up to 240 new engineering jobs in London as part of a major recruitment drive across the UK.
+BT today announced plans to create up to 80 new engineering jobs in Yorkshire and the Humber as part of a major recruitment drive across the UK.

-BT’s local network business, Openreach, has already made fibre broadband available to more than 19 million UK homes and businesses – some two thirds of the UK – and more than 2.8 million in London.
+BT’s local network business, Openreach, has already made fibre broadband available to more than 19 million UK homes and businesses – some two thirds of the UK – and more than 1.3 million in Yorkshire and the Humber.
 Nationally, Openreach expects to recruit 1,600 engineers.

 As more and more people rely on the internet, they have rising expectations of reliability.
 The new engineers will help Openreach to continue to improve customer service as it strives to install new lines and fix faults more quickly.